vkom56000/cse15l-lab-reports/lab1.md

    * You will likely get a message asking you to confirm if you want to connect to the server if it is the first time connecting.
 Type Yes in order to proceed with connecting to the server.
    * You will likely be asked to enter your password and you should enter the one provided by the school in order to finish connecting to the server.

-   ` *Do not get worried if you do not see anything come on your screen while you are typing your password.
-The terminal does not show whatever you are typing for security reasons* `
+   `Note: The terminal does not show whatever you are typing while entering the password for security reasons`

 ## Running Commands:

 Now that you are connected to the server you can run some commands by just typing them into the terminal
    * Type in whichever command you want to use and click enter and it should execute the command.
    * For example if you type in "ls -lat" command into the terminal this should be the result.